 There is no denying that an Executive MBA requires plenty of time and resources from the student.
 Even if you have the budget for it (after all, it is an investment in your career), time spent in a learning program is either an opportunity cost for your business or your personal life.
 This makes the decision to study an Executive MBA a very important one.
 With 100+ Romanian-based professionals choosing to study such a program every year, let’s review why they do it and how it benefits them.

 Becoming a better professional, a better leader, a better entrepreneur

 The world’s biggest professionals and thought leaders agree on one thing: learning never ends.
-Regardless of the years of work put in, the range of experiences you’ve had and the number of books you read yearly, the business work is constantly evolving and so should you.
-Plus, what works now for your business may not work in a few years’ time, which is an extra reason to be prepared.
+Regardless of the years of work under your belt, the range of experiences you’ve had and the number of books you read yearly, the business work is constantly evolving and so should you.
+Plus, what works now for your role or business may not work in a few years’ time, which is an extra reason to be prepared.

-An Executive MBA does 2 things: offers you a 360 degrees view of the business, so you can identify the challenges and gives you new methods and instruments to approach them.
-Any business, big or small, is like a machine: if one part doesn’t work to its full capacity, eventually the entire mechanism will underperform.
+An Executive MBA does 2 things: offers you a 360 degrees view of the business, so you can identify the incoming challenges and gives you new methods and instruments to approach them.
+Any business, big or small, is like a machine: if one part doesn’t work to its full capacity, eventually the entire mechanism will under perform.